Menu

 Our ask to retailers and the sale of disposable BBQs

-The National Park Authority supports proposals led by a number of groups including Fire Services and fellow national parks for a nationwide ban on the sale of so-called disposable BBQs.
+The National Park Authority supports proposals led by a number of groups including Fire Services and other national parks for a nationwide ban on the sale of so-called disposable BBQs.
 Whilst we recognise the importance and value of consumer choice and responsible use, disposable BBQs have been a proven and regular source of ignition for wild fires in the Peak District National Park, causing significant damage to protected habitats and putting unnecessary strain on emergency services and other support partners.

 What to do if you see fire in the countryside